Northern European short-tailed sheep

-The Northern European short-tailed sheep are a group of traditional sheep breeds or types found in Northern Europe, mainly in the British Isles, Scandinavia, Greenland and the area around the Baltic.
-They are thought to be derived from the first sheep brought to Europe by early farmers, and for thousands of years they were the only type of sheep kept in Northern Europe.
+The Northern European short-tailed sheep are a group of traditional sheep breeds or types found in Northern Europe, characterised by a short and usually fluke-shaped tail.
+They are distributed mainly in the British Isles, Scandinavia, Iceland, Greenland, and the area around the Baltic.
+They are thought to be derived from the first sheep brought to Europe by early farmers.
 They are hardy sheep, adapted to harsh environments, but they are small and have been replaced in most areas with later types of larger, long-tailed sheep.